geomesa/geomesa-tutorials/geomesa-quickstart-accumulo/README.md

 > a namespace [as described in the GeoMesa installation guide](http://www.geomesa.org/documentation/user/installation_and_configuration.html#for-accumulo-1-6),
 > the value of ``<table>`` should include the namespace (e.g. ``myNamespace.geomesa``).

 The Accumulo QuickStart allows you to delete the created tables upon successful completion of the QuickStart.
-Use the flag ``-deleteTable`` without an argument to specify that the tables should be deleted.
+Use the flag ``-deleteTables`` without an argument to specify that the tables should be deleted.

 You should see output similar to the following (not including some of Maven's output and log4j's warnings):